Luthea Salom: 2007: Sunbeam Surrounded By Winter

 In 2004 Malcolm Burn and Luthea Salom started recording her second CD, which was originally titled Incessant Spinning, in Kingston, New York, at Maison Bleue Studio and in Skopje, Macedonia, with members of Project Zlust.
 The CD came out in 2005 and was sold out in Spain.
 It was then re mastered and re released in 2007 under the title Sunbeam Surrounded By Winter.
 Luthea was invited to take part of compilation CD Discovering Bowie produced by Valentí Adell.
 They recorded "Rebel Rebel" and the single was added to Sunbeam Surrounded By Winter as a bonus track.

 In 2007 London-based independent music publishers Fairwood Music (David Bowie, JJ Cale, Noel Hogan) discovered and signed Luthea Salom.
 John Deane of Fairwood Music has been quoted as saying that Luthea has created timeless melodies and well-crafted lyrics.
 Her creativity, approach and originality will resonate through contemporary music for years to come.

 Redwood Entertainment Inc. signed Luthea Salom in 2008 and released and promoted her album in the USA leading her songs to be on broadcast radio across the country on several college radio stations and also NPR & Sirius, with songs "Rebel Rebel", "Dragonfly" and "Like A River".

 In 2008 Sunflower Group Entertainment discovered and signed Luthea Salom to their publishing company based in New York City.

 Spain's Noticias Clave says "Excellent North American singer/songwriter Luthea Salom is back with a new production filled by her developed folk-rock style which wraps up her vital lyrics that speak both about living in peace and being a rebel.
 Lyrics are essential in the work of this Canadian-New York-Barcelona citizen, but for those who can't understand English it is still possible to enjoy her musical repertoire, which evolves from her song writing, to the last note of the arrangements, and through her attractive, direct and nuanced interpretation."

-Considered a remarkable CD with a unique combination of moving melodies and thoughtful lyrics, in 2008 the CD was launched in the USA and it soon attracted the attention of specialized media entering the ballots for The Grammy Awards in 2008 in 9 categories: Best New Artist, Album Of The Year, Best Pop Vocal Album, Record Of The Year, Song Of The Year, Producer Of The Year Non-Classical, Best Engineered Album Non-Classical, Best Female Pop Vocal Performance and Best Instrumental Arrangement Accompanying Vocalist.
+Considered a unique combination of moving melodies and thoughtful lyrics, the CD was launched in the USA in 2008 and was entered for The Grammy Awards in 9 categories: Best New Artist, Album Of The Year, Best Pop Vocal Album, Record Of The Year, Song Of The Year, Producer Of The Year Non-Classical, Best Engineered Album Non-Classical, Best Female Pop Vocal Performance and Best Instrumental Arrangement Accompanying Vocalist.